 – Name of the company;

 – Date of registration;

 – Address of the company;

-A report containing the information with respect to company’s total capital, the amount of capital stock and a number of shares.
+- A report containing the information with respect to the company’s total capital, the amount of capital stock and a number of shares.

 Last 3 year’s annual financial report of the H.O translated in Thai by the accredited Thai translator

 - Details pertaining to the technology transfer to the Thai staff.